Super Lawyers

 An agency, such as the Department of Child Protective Services, institution, a person with custody of the child, or with an interest in the welfare of the child can petition to involuntarily terminate the rights of a natural parent.
 Alternatively, some parents voluntarily surrender their children to CPS or they can file an affidavit with the court to voluntarily terminate their parental rights.
 By statute, there are ways to surrender a child you cannot care for without incurring criminal liability for yourself.
 When parental rights are terminated involuntarily, the court will appoint a Guardian ad Litem to investigate and report to the court what is in the best interest of the child.

-When you have questions about adopting a child, finalizing your foreign adoption, reporting suspected abuse or neglect of a child, or terminating parental rights, call Carmody, Stewart, & Mixon today.
-You will receive a free consultation and compassionate legal advice that is specific to your situation.
+When you have questions about adopting a child, finalizing your foreign adoption, reporting suspected abuse or neglect of a child, or terminating parental rights, call Vic Carmody, Jr., P.A. today.
+You will receive a consultation and compassionate legal advice that is specific to your situation.

 Client Reviews